Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Experiments

-To assess the accuracy of noise generation methods, we train DnCNN denoising networks using generated noisy-clean paired datasets from multiple domains, such as DSLR and smartphone, and compare their denoising performance.
+\textbf{Denoising Results on SIDD.} To assess the quality of noise generation methods, we train DnCNN denoising networks using generated noisy-clean paired SIDD training dataset and compare their denoising performance.
 In \ttabref{table:sidd_denoising_performance}, we compare the DnCNN denoising performance of our~\framework{} with C2N, Flow-sRGB, NeCA-W, NAFlow, and \textit{Real}.
-All noise generation methods are trained on the SIDD training dataset. \textit{Real} represents denoising results from real (not synthetic) noisy-clean paired data in the SIDD training set, serving as an oracle for synthetic noise generation. \framework{} outperforms other methods and surpasses NAFlow by over 0.33 dB in PSNR and 0.002 in SSIM.
-Notably, the denoising result produced by \framework{} closely matches that of \textit{Real}, achieving a minimal PSNR gap of only 0.08 dB and surpassing SSIM by 0.001, indicating the high realism of the generated images.
-The qualitative evaluation is depicted in \ffigref{fig:denoising_results}.
+Specifically, \textit{Real} represents denoising results from real (not synthetic) noisy-clean paired data in the SIDD training set, serving as an oracle for synthetic noise generation.
+Moreover, all noise generation methods are trained on the SIDD training dataset. \framework{} outperforms other methods and surpasses NAFlow by over 0.33 dB in PSNR and 0.002 in SSIM.
+Notably, the denoising result produced by \framework{} closely matches that of \textit{Real}, achieving a minimal PSNR gap of only 0.08 dB and achieving a slightly higher SSIM by 0.001, indicating the high realism of the generated images.
+For more details, the qualitative evaluation is depicted in \ffigref{fig:denoising_results}.